ADVANCED PROFESSIONAL PRACTICE - 2020/1

 Module code: ACTM048

 The module brings together the technical performance skills acquired in the previous compulsory modules.
-The module is designed in two parts: Advanced Contemporary Practice incorporates a Sustained Independent Project with a creative, critical or pedagogic focus; Advanced Professional Development incorporates advanced acting assessments, rehearsal and performance of a west-end industry showcase.
+The module is designed in two parts: Advanced Contemporary Practice incorporates a Sustained Independent Project with a creative, critical or pedagogic focus; Advanced Professional Development incorporates advanced acting assessments, rehearsal and performance of an industry showcase.

 Guildford School of Acting